groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Photoshop Large Document Format (.psb) represents Photoshop Large Document Format used for graphics designing and development.
+Represents a Photoshop Large Document Format (.psb), which is used for graphics designing and development in Adobe Photoshop.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/psb